 If it's too complicated, often the real estate developers won't pay attention.

 Incidentally, when you amend your zoning ordinance, explain the incentive zoning as a means of implementing your comprehensive planning in some fashion.
+This helps with both public acceptance and legal defense if the need arises.

 If you say you need more open space, but the comprehensive plan doesn't support that assertion, it's time to consider a plan amendment or revision.
 (Revising a plan only hurts for a little while, and then it starts to feel good.)